MicrosoftDocs/azure-dev-docs/articles/azure-mobile-apps/quickstarts/xamarin-ios/index.md

   * [Log into your Azure account](https://docs.microsoft.com/cli/azure/authenticate-azure-cli) and [select a subscription](https://docs.microsoft.com/cli/azure/manage-azure-subscriptions-azure-cli) using the Azure CLI.
 * An available Mac.
   * Install [XCode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12)
-  * You must manually open Xcode after installing so that it can add any additional components.
+  * Open Xcode after installing so that it can add any extra components.
   * Once open, select **XCode Preferences...** > **Components**, and install an iOS simulator.
   * If completing the tutorial on Windows, follow the guide to [Pair to Mac](https://docs.microsoft.com/xamarin/ios/get-started/installation/windows/connecting-to-mac/).